emer/axon/Rubicon.md

 * BLAExt vs. Acq could be more robust -- Ext activity depends on PT -> Ext strength..

 # TODO

+* ACh and negative DA are out of sync for GiveUp: key point: LHb doesn't do any dipping *until* the point of give up!   then it sends in the full negative wallop.  don't just read out of VSPatch -- use LHb-mediated signal.  this also relates to NR -- if NR, no VSPatch!  done!  forget about the threshold!

+* need threshold on VSPatch to accumulate into Sum for giveup -- ignore small.

+* BLA activity is strongly DA modulated instead of ach -- that gives the delta for Ext learning.
+Keep -da mod for context too, but NOT for regular CS inputs.
+Key: need BLAExt to activate at CS with nothing else going on -- so no DA, ACh mod for direct CS pathway, but do need DA mod for ctxt pathway to activate on giveup.

+* add a few more trials at end of pvlv to allow for give up to kick in.

+* in general during acq (or acq of ext), BLA should NOT be active, then it is.

+* BLAExt not extinguishing in pvlv -- need it to be stronger -- now that BLA Acq inhib is 2 instead of 2.2

 # References